poptip/twice/README.md

 Returns true if this stream is tracking the phrase.

 ### UserStream#trackCount()
-Returns the amount of phrases being tracked by this stream.
+The amount of phrases being tracked by this stream.

 ### UserStream#follow(twitterID)
 Follow a user's timeline with this stream.
 Will reconnect stream.